 When you participate in Kennedy Jenks chat rooms, social networking services, or public meetings, the personal information and content you share is visible to other users and can be read, collected, or used by them.
 You are responsible for the personal information you choose to share or submit in these instances.
 For example, if you list your name and email address in a forum posting, that information is public.
 Please exercise reasonable care when using these features.

 Regarding personal information we hold, we will provide you with such information (including a copy) by email request to our data privacy officer at firstname.lastname@example.org.
 In addition, you may request that we delete your personal information by emailing our data privacy officer at email@example.com.
 We will delete your personal information if it is not required to be retained by law or for our business purposes.
 We may decline to process requests that are frivolous/vexatious, jeopardize the privacy of others, are extremely impractical, or for which access is not otherwise required by law.
 We may also decline aspects of deletion or access requests if we believe doing so would undermine our use of data for anti-fraud and security purposes.

 Kennedy Jenks websites, products, applications, and services may contain links to third-party websites, products, and services.
 Our products and services may also use or offer products or services from third parties − for example, a third‑party mobile app.

 To make sure your personal information is secure, we communicate our privacy and security guidelines to Kennedy Jenks employees and enforce privacy safeguards within the company.

 Your California Privacy Rights

 If you are a California resident, California law may provide you with additional rights regarding our use of your personal information.
-To learn more about your California privacy rights, visit the CCPA Privacy Notice.
+To learn more about your California privacy rights, visit the CCPA/CPRA Privacy Notice.